dbome/dataset/scripts/docs/testing/CONTRIBUTE.md

 - `Units`: Units of the reported data.
 This can be one of `people tested`, `tests performed` and `samples tested`.
     - `people tested`: Number of persons tested.
     - `tests performed`: Number of tests performed.
 Note that a single person can be tested more than once.
     - `samples tested`: Number of samples tested.
-Note that in some cases, more than one sample may be require to perform a test.
+Note that in some cases, more than one sample may be required to perform a test.
 - `Source URL`: URL to the source.
 - `Source label`: Name of the source.